Khansahab2/MachineLearning/README.md

-## This is my irst machine learning project
+## This is my First machine learning project